-7-B (4) Binding Arbitration Option
+7-B (4) Binding Arbitration Option as an Alternative to a Grievance Hearing

 The Academic Senate grievance form provides notification of the option for binding arbitration as an alternative to a grievance hearing.
-Binding arbitration shall occur only if both the grievant and the President of the University agree, in writing, to submit the matter to this process and to abide by the decision of the arbiter.
+Binding arbitration in lieu of a grievance hearing shall occur only if both the grievant and the President of the University agree, in writing, to submit the matter to this process and to abide by the decision of the arbiter.
 Binding arbitration means that the faculty member will forego the ability to later sue in court over the matter and the University will forego the ability of the President to overrule the arbiter's decision.
-Binding arbitration never will be available for grievances concerning tenure, promotion, removal for cause, and non-reappointment.
+Binding arbitration as an alternative to a grievance hearing is not available for grievances concerning tenure, promotion, dismissal for cause, non-reappointment., or OED matters.

-The grievant and the President of the University have 10 business days in which to notify the chair of the Committee on Faculty Tenure and Privileges Appeals that they have elected arbitration.
+The grievant and the President of the University have 10 business days in which to notify the Chair of the Committee on Tenure and Privileges Appeals that they have elected arbitration.
 If both have not given notice that they have elected arbitration at the end of this period, a grievance hearing shall be convened as discussed below in Section 7-C (2).

-If both sides agree to submit the matter to binding arbitration, the chair of the Committee on Faculty Tenure and Privileges Appeals shall arrange for the appointment of an arbiter designated by the American Arbitration Association.
-The American Arbitration Association shall designate an arbiter in accord with its procedures and inform the chair of the Committee on Faculty Tenure and Privileges Appeals of the arbiter's identity.
-The chair shall then inform both the grievant and the respondent of the arbiter's identity.
+If both sides agree to submit the matter to binding arbitration, the Chair of the Committee on Tenure and Privileges Appeals shall arrange for the appointment of an arbiter designated by the American Arbitration Association.
+The American Arbitration Association shall designate an arbiter in accord with its procedures and inform the Chair of the Committee on Tenure and Privileges Appeals of the arbiter's identity.
+The Chair shall then inform both the grievant and the respondent of the arbiter's identity.
 Either side shall have three working days to reject that arbiter.
 However, neither side may reject more than one arbiter in any case.
 If the arbiter is rejected by either party, the American Arbitration Association will be asked to designate another individual.
 The same procedure will be followed, except that the party having rejected the earlier arbiter may not reject a second individual.

-Once chosen, the arbiter, together with the parties and the chair of the Committee on Faculty Tenure and Privileges Appeals, shall convene the arbitration at an appropriate time and location.
+Once chosen, the arbiter, together with the parties and the Chair of the Committee on Tenure and Privileges Appeals, shall convene the arbitration at an appropriate time and location.
 The arbitration shall be conducted in accord with the rules of the American Arbitration Association.

-Within 20 days after the completion of the arbitration, the arbiter shall notify, in writing, the parties and the chair of the Committee on Faculty Tenure and Privileges Appeals of his or her ruling.
+Within 20 days after the completion of the arbitration, the arbiter shall notify, in writing, the parties and the Chair of the Committee on Tenure and Privileges Appeals of his or her ruling.